ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 The overall PyAnsys project support team can be reached at pyansys.support@ansys.com.
-Someone will either respond or direct the message to the respective libary's support team.
+Someone will either respond or direct the message to the respective library's support team.

 Submitting Questions
 ---------------------